Pros and Cons of MA Revocable Living Trusts

 And the law has exceptions to the protection of such a trust, based on public policy.

-Still, it can be highly useful when properly used.
+Still, it can be useful when used.
 Asset protection (for someone other than the person creating the trust) may be a reason to sign a MA revocable living trust.

 CON: A revocable living trust does not protect its' creator from creditors